lobre/ghosts/README.md

 Ghosts has three different modes.

- - Direct mode (default): containers IP will be used directly for matching with host.
+ - **Direct mode (default)**: containers IP will be used directly for matching with host.
- - Proxy mode: all containers hosts will be redirected to the proxy IP (can be defined using the binary parameter `-proxyIP`).
+ - **Proxy mode**: all containers hosts will be redirected to the proxy IP (can be defined using the binary parameter `-proxyIP`).
- - Traefik mode: Same as proxy mode but this will allow using traefik labels to generate hosts.
+ - **Traefik mode**: Same as proxy mode but this will allow using traefik labels to generate hosts.

 ## Binary parameters